 There’s a snippet early on where Paige tells us of her colleague, a medium, who allows a moody ghost of a 17th century painter to possess her every so often so she can paint masterpieces and sell them at the black market under his name.
 That’s a fantastic little detail that, objectively, could have been shaved in proof-reading as it doesn’t have an impact on the plot or anything, but it’s that kind of thing that makes the book brilliant, it really does.

 If it weren’t for the constant world-building throughout, the plot wouldn’t have been as interesting.
-Without learning about this awesome world to steal the focus, I would have probably found the plot a bit stale.
-It did resemble books like the Black Magician trilogy, the romance was predictable, and there was one instance that felt like “action for the sake of action”.
-I’m pretty sure that if the admittedly sub-par plot was the main focus, I would have instinctively paid more attention to Paige’s character development, just to see if I could find something better.
+Without learning about this awesome world to steal the focus, I would have probably found the plot a bit stale, to be honest.
+The romance was a bit predictable, and there was one instance that felt like ‘action for the sake of action’.
+I’m pretty sure that if the plot was the main focus, I would have instinctively paid more attention to Paige’s character development, just to see if I could find something better.
 And, though I like Paige, I also know I’m very hard to please when it comes to characters, and I would have liked her a bit more flawed.

 But when there’s something about a book that I absolutely adore, being in this case the world-building, I can easily forgive other aspects for not being quite as good.
 As long as they’re not absolute shite, I really don’t mind.
 And it’s always good to know there’s going to be more books in the series, allowing for these things to develop.